Aramantos/closethegendergap/README.md

 ### Content and Media

-- Information for the role models section was taken from
+- Information for the role models section was taken from a range of sources, including [Wikipedia](https://www.wikipedia.org/) and others.
+- Information about unconscious bias comes from [Project Implicit](https://www.projectimplicit.net/).
+- [Payscale](https://www.payscale.com/) provided the data on the gender pay gap.

 ### Code

+- Information to help create the hamburger menu icon using CSS was taken from [sliderrevolution.com](https://www.sliderrevolution.com/resources/css-hamburger-menu/)

 ### Other Credits

+- Thank you to [Code Institude](https://codeinstitute.net/) for organising this hackathon, which has been fun and educational for us all!
+- Thanks to [Gaff](https://github.com/NaoiseGaffney) for being a fantastic facilitator for our team and guiding us in the right direction.